 “The kind of volcanic eruptions that take place in this area [Reykjanes] are not originating from the typical cone-shaped mountain but more through openings in the crust,” says Sara Barsotti, coordinator for volcanic hazards at the Icelandic Meteorological Office (IMO).
 These openings occur because the area is located along a kink in the mid-ocean ridge, and the cracks form as a result of the two plates moving apart at an odd angle.
-Some of these cracks fill with magma, which can eventually erupt, whereas others allow chunks of crust to slide past one another, leading to earthquakes.
+Some of these cracks fill with magma, which can eventually erupt; others let chunks of crust slide past one another, leading to earthquakes.
 Magma moving through the crust can also cause seismic activity as new cracks form or widen to accommodate the molten rock.

 Looking back, though, Hreinsdóttir says, these measurements may have captured the first signs of new volcanic action in the region.
 “There was a lot of activity in [the mountain] Hengill, at the edge of Reykjanes Peninsula—lots of earthquakes,” she explains.
 All the action led scientists to suspect a magma chamber was filling up deep below the surface, and “we were wondering if that was kind of the first sign that Reykjanes might be close to coming alive.”

-After longing to see an eruption on every day of her fieldwork on the peninsula around 30 years ago, Hreinsdóttir could only watch her dream come true from afar, as COVID kept her home in New Zealand in 2021.
-This August, however, she went on a pilgrimage to lay her hands on the cooled lava from last year, and her six-year-old son was knocked off his feet by a magnitude 4.5 earthquake.
+Just before the first fissures opened in the 2021 eruption, the final warning sign was a cluster of large earthquakes that shook western Iceland.
+After longing to see an eruption since she began her fieldwork on the peninsula around 30 years ago, Hreinsdóttir could only watch her dream come true from afar in 2021, when the COVID pandemic kept her home in New Zealand.
+This past August, she says, she went on a pilgrimage to lay her hands on the cooled lava from last year—and her six-year-old son was knocked off his feet by a magnitude 4.5 earthquake.